JminJ/Implement_paper/README.md

 ## Introduction
 * This repository is space implement papers.
 * I usually use Pytorch library and Ignite.
-* Maybe, My codes are not correct.
+* Probably, My codes are not correct.
 Then, Please send your coments to here <jminju254@gmail.com>.

 ### Thanks to read this :)